Battles at Göta Älv: Background

 Active fortifiations surrounding Gothenburg due to the Great Northern War 1700–1721.

 Following the Swedish defeat in the Battle of Poltava in June 1709, Denmark–Norway declared war on Sweden on 8 August (O.S) that same year.
 Subsequent Russian attacks resulted in the seizure of Swedish defense structures across all of the Baltic region as well as parts of Finland.
 The new Russian naval base Kronstadt as well as other newly conquered Baltic ports became bases for Russian vessels.

 This drastically changed the situation for the Swedish Navy, as they had to focus more on the growing Russian Navy, compared to before, when the Swedes had concentrated their efforts on the Danes in the southern Baltic Sea and Øresund.
 The vital objective was to prevent the Danes and Russians from coordinating and combining their naval power.
 This situation was a major strain on Swedish resources and it made the defense of their western waters from the Dano-Norwegian fleet especially difficult.
 The Gothenburg area was considered a relatively low priority, despite the fact that the city's trade significance was growing.

 Representation of the meeting between the Danish frigate Løvendals Galei under the command of Tordenskjold, and the Swedish privateer Olbing Galley on the Swedish west coast.
 During the lengthy battle, the Danish ran out of gunpowder for their cannons, and following the sharing of a few drinks between both commanders, the vessels went their separate ways.
 Painted by the Danish artist Christian Mølsted.

-The construction of a new, deeper naval base, Nya Varvet (New Yard), had begun in 1700 at the river entrance of Lilla Billingen, which was supposed to replace the existing Gamla Varvet (Old Yard), at what is today Stigberget.
-In addition to Gothenburg city fortress, the coastal fortress Nya Älvsborg in the river entrance of Göta älv, as well as Carlsten in Marstrand had all been expanded during the last decades.
+The construction of a new, deeper naval base, Nya Varvet (New Shipyard), had begun in 1700 at the river entrance of Lilla Billingen, which was supposed to replace the existing Gamla Varvet (Old Shipyard), at what is today Stigberget.
+In addition to Gothenburg city fortress, the coastal fortress New Älvsborg in the river entrance of Göta älv, as well as Carlsten in Marstrand had all been expanded during the last decades.